 Musical Theatre and Performances

 On March-May 2016 Luke made his professional musical theatre debut starring as Friedrich in the London Palladium Production of The Sound of Music at the Queensland Performing Arts Centre (QPAC).
-In July 2018 Luke starred as a Lead Role in his school musical Rex and in February-March 2018 Luke performed as The Artful Dodger in Spotlight Theatres Production of Oliver.
-In May 2017 Luke starred in Mary Poppins The Broadway Musical performing in the lead role of Michael Banks and in January 2017 Luke won a scholarship to attend the Greenroom Project at The Gold Arts Centre and was mentored by and sang a duet with Marina Prior.
+In May 2019 Luke was a lead role in the musical Strictly Ballroom and in July 2018 Luke starred as a Lead Role in his school musical Rex.
+In February-March 2018 Luke performed as The Artful Dodger in Spotlight Theatres Production of Oliver and in May 2017 Luke starred in Mary Poppins The Broadway Musical performing in the lead role of Michael Banks.
+In January 2017 Luke won a scholarship to attend the Greenroom Project at The Gold Arts Centre and was mentored by and sang a duet with Marina Prior.
 On December 2016 he made his solo debut at The Queensland Performing Arts Centre singing Ave Maria with The Queensland Pops Orchestra and performed a duet with Mirusia Louwerse, the moving Pie Jesu by Andrew Lloyd- Webber.
 In 2015 Luke was broadcasted and performed live “You Raise Me Up” in Los Angeles.
 Then in 2016, he returned by popular demand to perform “The Prayer.”
 In 2014 Luke took the stage at The Gold Coast Arts Centre to perform in Opera Queensland’s production of La Boheme.

 Brisbane Lord Mayor’s Christmas Carols